pfabrici/vagrant-confluent/README.md

 Zookeeper
 ------------------
-The Zookeeper installation is done independentlty from the Confluent stuff.
+The Zookeeper installation is done independently from the Confluent stuff.
-As it is pretty standard Zookeeper is running on port 2181 here as well.
+As it is pretty standard, Zookeeper is running on port 2181 here as well.
 Zookeepers data directory is in /tmp/zookeeper.
+Zookeeper is configured to run in cluster mode, all three nodes of this vagrant cluster are part of it.
 Plain Apache Zookeeper tar.gz have been used for the installation.
 You can work with the zookeeper cli by :